ma-compbio/SNIPER/README.md

 ### Juicer Tools

 [Juicer tools](https://github.com/aidenlab/juicer/wiki/Juicer-Tools-Quick-Start) is a utility developed by the Erez Lieberman-Aiden lab that can extract Hi-C data from [.hic files](https://github.com/aidenlab/juicer/wiki/Pre).
 Follow the link provided to download `juicer_tools.jar`.
+Make sure to rename the downloaded `.jar` file to `juicer_tools.jar`.

 `cd` into the directory where `juicer_tools.jar` is installed and run the following to create a symbolic link to `juicer_tools.jar`: